 Choosing a laptop and document scanner isn’t covered in law school, but you can’t start a law firm without some basic hardware and software.
-To make it easier for you to get what you need without a lot of research, here is our standard list of recommendations.
+To make it easier for you to get what you need without a lot of research, here is our standard list of basic recommendations.

 Obviously, this does not cover everything you need, but it definitely contains the basics—everything you need to get a new law firm up and running, and nothing extra.